XJTU-XGU/RSDA/UDA/For_your_own_data/README.md

 # Robust Spherical Domain Adaptation
-RSDA code for your own data.
+RSDA code for your own datasets other than office, office-home, and visda.
 ## Prerequisites:
 Python==3.6.13 <br>
 Pytorch ==1.5.1 <br>